 Denmark is among the countries with the highest CO2 emissions per capita.
 This is partly due to Denmark being a prosperous society, where high consumption is part of the average citizen's life.

 Thus, although Denmark is not among the biggest climate sinners in absolute numbers on a global scale, we still have a measurable impact on climate change.
+When being put in to something relatable, even things that we consider insignificant for the climate can create a difference if mitigated.
 Therefore, as an individual, you can make a measurable difference.
 The more waste we recycle, the more we save the environment from carbon emissions through new production and extraction of raw materials.

-In addition to this, recycling our waste is also one of the biggest contributions to the circular economy, which accounts for a significant part of the energy supply for both district heating and electricity production in Denmark.
+In addition, recycling our waste is also one of the biggest contributions to the circular economy, which accounts for a significant part of the energy supply for both district heating and electricity production in Denmark.

-Waste production and treatment is therefore central in tackling climate change.
+Waste production and treatment is therefore integral to tackling climate change.
 The Danish Waste Association's overall climate plan can deliver 5.5% of the 70% target and also indicates concrete opportunities for strengthening the circular economy.

 Today, approx. 60% of carbon emissions come from biological material, e.g. wood or dirty cardboard and paper, while the remaining 40% are fossils, which is mainly due to plastic, but also textiles to a lesser extent.